verdverm/verdverm.github.io/_sr/04-pge.md

 that results from the GP Pareto sort during selection.

+**Regularization** is the process of introducing a penalty for complexity in order to avoid overfitting.
+In PGE and GP, this is an implicit process which is part of the Pareto non-dominated sort.
+PGE uses the PPQ and a pop count to control the amount of regularization.

-When processing, we remove the top
+During processing, we remove the top
-$p$ equations (3 in our experiments) when selecting the next areas to search.
+*p* equations (3 in our experiments) when selecting the next areas to search.
-By doing so, we select the $p$ smallest equations from the Pareto frontier.
+By doing so, we select the $p$ smallest equations from the first Pareto frontier.
 This gives variation across the trade-offs for the equations to be expanded, and thus variation in the search direction too.
-If the PPQ operated like a heap, the smallest equations would be replaced from the next front and the search would progress through the space by size.
+If we only remove one equation, the smallest equations would be replaced from the next front and the search would progress through equation space by size.
-The same is true if we only remove one equation.
 If we remove too many,
+then PGE starts to produce
-then we get overly complex and over fit expressions.
+complex and over fit models.
-This causes bloat to ensue,
-and the search slows down due to computational effects.